Minor child of a Polish citizen

 Before you apply, read our tips on how to fill in an application form.

-Where should I apply?
+How should I apply?

-Learn how to give your fingerprints
+Learn how to submit fingerprints.

 What documents do I need?